How to Run a Content Audit on Your Competitors Site

 Is their main profile link pointing back to the homepage or another internal page?
 Looking at these elements can help you see how your potential audience will respond to your brand based on personal or corporate interactions.

-15. How often do they post on each main network?
+15. How often do your competitors post on each main network?

 Different social networks require a different rate of updates.